Ted-0808/blockchain-based-EV-smart-charging/README.md

 ![project_architecture](https://user-images.githubusercontent.com/48090782/73442829-d13df080-4355-11ea-9c9f-13e3ae5118bf.png)

+A Oli Move backend server is proposed to receive data from CPO's backend and process user registration and charging requests.
+It sends the necessary data to the blockchain.
+There are four conponents: a database to store all CPs information which are required for running smart charging algorithm; the smart charging algorithm; an eWallet to manage EV users' blockchain account; and a Ethereum client for interacting with the Blockchain.

 3. all CPs and PV facilities are regarded as assets so that they should be registered in the smart contract.
 [SC1 for asset registration] information to be included in the registration smart contract: